GeoPlatform/client-api/query.md

 # Queries

-The 'search' method of `ItemService` implementations accepts both either generic JS objects containing parameter name and value combinations to send as the query string and GeoPlatform.Query objects. `Query` provides methods for quickly building queries based upon the GeoPlatform object model.
+The 'search' method of `ItemService` implementations accepts both generic JS objects, containing parameter name and value combinations, and GeoPlatform.Query objects.
+`Query` provides methods for quickly building search criteria based upon the GeoPlatform object model.

 ## Creating a Query
 You can instantiate `Query` directly or use `QueryFactory` to get a new `Query` instance.